-- 5. Support teaching staff to identify the challenges that at-risk students may face and the additional academic support and adjustments they can make to support these students. - 6.
+- Referring a student if there are concerns about possible abuse, to the Local Authority, and acting as a focal point for staff to discuss concerns.
+Referrals should be made by telephone to the Children's Duty Service and a record of the referral, including the nature of the concern, the date, time and name of referrer should be made and retained in the academy. - 2.
+Act as the main point of contact with the three safeguarding partners and the child death review partner. - 3.
+Understand when they should consider calling the police, in line with the National Police Chiefs' Council (NPCC) guidance. - 4.
+Ensure the best educational outcomes by identifying at-risk students to the academy and its staff, so that the relevant personnel understand each student's educational and welfare needs. - 5.
+Support teaching staff to identify the challenges that at-risk students may face and the additional academic support and adjustments they can make to support these students. - 6.
 Keeping written records of concerns about a student even if there is no need to make an immediate referral. - 7.
 Leading on decision-making regarding Early Help. - 8.
 Ensuring that all such records are kept confidentially and securely and are separate from student records, until the student's 25th birthday, or 35th for a student with special educational needs, and are copied on to the student's next academy or college.
 NB.
-Until the Independent Enquiry into Child Sexual Abuse has reached its conclusions, child protection records should be retained indefinitely. - 9.
-Ensuring that a record is kept and witnessed of the disposal of individual's records.
+Until the Independent Enquiry into Child Sexual Abuse has reached its conclusions, child protection records should be retained indefinitely. - Ensuring that a record is kept and witnessed of the disposal of individual's records.
 Files will be destroyed in accordance with data protection and other relevant legislative requirements and in accordance with the policy of the Trust as from time to time implemented. - 10.
 Ensuring Children Looked After records are retained for 99 years. - 11.
 Ensuring that an indication of the existence of the additional file in 3 above is marked on the student records. - 12.
 Liaising with other agencies and professionals. - 13.
 Ensuring that either they or the staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents. - 14.
 Ensuring that any student currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team. - 15.
 Organising child protection induction, and update training every 3 years, for all academy staff, and arranging annual safeguarding updates for staff. - 16.
-Providing, with the Principal, an annual report for the governing body, detailing any changes to the academy's procedures; training undertaken by the DSL, and by all staff and governors; number and type of incidents/cases, and number of students subject to child protection plans (anonymised).
+Taking lead responsibility for online safety and understanding the filtering and monitoring systems and processes in place.
+They will consider the age range of their pupils and those who are more vulnerable to risk ensuring appropriate intervention. - 17.
+Taking responsibility for any concern raised about a child who has attended school premises as part of a letting to a third party, including contacting the LADO if appropriate.